 The adoption of VR is growing thanks to devices like the Oculus Go, and naturally more and more kids start using VR, too.
-While VR can provide unparalleled experiences to kids, many parents remain aware about potential adverse effects it can have on their children.
+While VR can provide unparalleled experiences to kids, many parents remain sceptical about potential adverse effects it can have on their children.
 As a company that provides educational experiences, we take our responsibility seriously to make sure kids using Kosmos are safe.

 Last week, we ran a survey to find out more about how parents think about using virtual reality with their kids.
 While the sample was small (n = 28), we gathered some interesting data and want to share our insights with you.
 We asked around a dozen questions, but I’m going to highlight and discuss only the most interesting data below.
 You can find the anonmized raw data at the end of this article.